Hypotension; Blood pressure - low; Postprandial hypotension; Orthostatic hypotension; Neurally mediated hypotension; NMH

-Cheshire WP.
-Autonomic disorders and their management.
+Schrigern DL.
+Approach to the patient with abnormal vital signs.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 418.BACK TO TOP
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 7.BACK TO TOP

 Reviewed By: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.